sedwardstx/rbnvdemo/RBNV_Meetings/Robot_Builders_Night_Virtual_for_July_8th_2025-Summary.md

 - **Tom Crawford** updated the group on his development of a camera system using high-definition power over Ethernet (PoE) cameras and Zone Minder software.
 - His focus was on leveraging AI for motion detection, object recognition, and energy-efficient server setups for home surveillance.

-## Conclusions and Insights
-- Members shared insights into solving technical challenges and optimizing robotics projects with a focus on effective coding practices and hardware choices.
-- The integration of AI in robotics and related applications was discussed as a growing field of interest.
-- Continued experimentation with home security systems and robotics is encouraged to leverage new technologies and methods.

 ## Referenced Links
 - **Mike Williamson** provided insights into angle sensors and motor controllers:
   - [Rotary Encoder Product](https://www.amazon.com/gp/product/B0B5XRRFNN) - Intended for precision RPM measurement.